daniacademy/filament-skeleton/README.md

     ```bash
     composer install
     ```
+4. Finally, continue with the steps in the **"How to deploy"** section.

+## How to deploy

-4. Copy the `.env.example` file and rename it to `.env`:
+1. Copy the `.env.example` file and rename it to `.env`:
     ```bash
     cp .env.example .env
     ```
-5. Configure your database and other environment variables in the `.env` file.
+2. Configure your database and other environment variables in the `.env` file.
-6. Generate the application key:
+3. Generate the application key:
     ```bash
     php artisan key:generate
     ```
-7. Run migrations:
+4. Run migrations:
     ```bash
     php artisan migrate
     ```
-8. Seed the database:
+5. Seed the database:
     ```bash
     php artisan db:seed
     ```
-9. Create a super-admin user:
+6. Create a super-admin user:
     ```bash
     php artisan shield:super-admin
     ```